-July 25: Oswego is still making improvements and among them is a new cheese factory on the west side of the river.
-The old stone machine shop has been fitted up by Messrs Roe & Seely into a neat and thorough factory for the manufacture of cheese.
+Oswego is still making improvements and among them is a new cheese factory on the west side of the river.
+The old stone machine shop has been fitted up by Messrs.'
+Roe & Seely into a neat and thorough factory for the manufacture of cheese.
 These gentlemen are both from that renowned dairy district, Orange County, N.Y.
-Mr. Roe has been 12 years in the milk and cheese business and understand it in all its branches.
+Mr. Roe has been 12 years in the milk and cheese business and understands it in all its branches.
 On Tuesday we called on him and he showed the operations of the factory and gave us much general information in regard to dairies, etc. The factory commenced operation on the 6th day of May last and has been constantly at work since.
 They use 1,500 quarts of milk a day from about 175 cows.
 They do not work on shares as some factories do, but buy the milk for cash.
-[This is the home at the west end of the Oswego Bridge known today as Turtle Rock.]
+The do not work on shares as some factories do, but buy the milk for cash.
+They commenced by paying ten cents a gallon, but the cheese market was so low that the first of this month they came down to eight cents.
+At first farmers thought the price very low, but find now that it pays better than making butter at 25-cents a pound...Mr.
+Roe puts no coloring matter in the cheese first made, but since has done so for the Chicago market, as the dealers there request it--saying that a rich, yellow cheese sells better than a rich one not yellow.
+No accounting for taste.
+The cheese they make are excellent and when age is attained will rival the "New York Victory."